Compare Oak Trimming Quotes Now

-Oak trees are a fast growing tree so will need to be trimmed from time to time to ensure it is structurally sound and maintains its curb appeal.
+Oak trees are a fast-growing tree so will need to be trimmed from time to time to ensure it is structurally sound and maintains its curb appeal.

 Trimming a mature Oak tree every 5 – 7 years helps to enhance the health and vigor of the tree.
 Younger specimens might need a little more often as formative pruning in the early stages is critical.

-A younger Oak tree less than 10 years old should be checked by a certified arborist every 3 – 4 years and pruned if needed.
+A younger Oaktree less than 10 years old should be checked by a certified arborist every 3 – 4 years and pruned if needed.

 What is the best time to trim an Oak?

-Oak trees are undoubtedly beautiful and have myriad of benefits for you and your community.
-Oak branches, however, grow heavy with time thus, posing a safety risk in your home and pedestrians.
+Oak trees are undoubtedly beautiful and have a myriad of benefits for you and your community.
+Oak branches, however, grow heavy with time thus, posing a safety risk to your home and pedestrians.
 To keep your oak in good stead and structurally sound you will need to prune it from time to time.